 There’s no way creepy crawlies can bore up through the concrete.

 This is the easiest style to make.
 Since the whole structure is lightweight, you don’t need the foundation.
-You can use PVC pipes that are easy to bend or even hardware wire mesh — excellent for climbing plants like cucumbers, peas, and gourds!
+You can use PVC pipes that are easy to bend or even cattle panels — excellent for climbing plants like cucumbers, peas, and gourds!
 This type of greenhouse is great for covering existing garden beds.

 An excellent idea for upcycling old windows and salvaged cedar planks.
 In the end, you have portable planting beds with a glazed lid that opens up like a roof window.
 This DIY greenhouse style is enormously decorative and will definitely spruce up your garden.